 - Dubrovnik – highly touristed and expensive, it is nonetheless one of the most beautiful cities in the region and a top Balkan travel destination

-Language: Albanian is most common, though Serbo-Croatian is also an official language
+Language: Albanian is most common, though Serbian is also an official language (Uses Latin Alphabet)

 Religion: Predominately Islamic